-What many people also may not see, is all the hard work and dedication that goes into building your brand.
+What many people don’t see is all the hard work and dedication that goes into building your brand.

-If you enjoy interacting on a number of social media channels, have a specific field of interest and enjoy telling stories, this might just be the fame-fixer for you.
+If you enjoy interacting on social media channels, have a specific field of interest, and like telling stories, this might just be the fame-fixer for you.

 Check out Cosmopolitan’s list of the top 10 most powerful social media influencers in the UK.